Health-RI/The-FAIR-Metroline/pages/metroline_steps/have_a_fair_data_steward_on_board.md

 permalink: /metroline_steps/have_a_fair_data_steward_on_board
 ---

+{% include assign_current_step.html %}

->***‘Data stewardship is a relatively new profession and a catch-all term for numerous support functions, roles and activities.
+>***Data stewardship is a relatively new profession and a catch-all term for numerous support functions, roles and activities.
 It implies professional and careful treatment of data throughout all stages of a research process.
 The core responsibilities and tasks vary, from policy advising and consultancy, to operational and technical support and IT related tasks.
 Responsibilities also vary between and among the different research-performing organisations, and data stewards (DS) often have different job titles. ([RDMkit](https://rdmkit.elixir-europe.org/data_steward))***
 >
-> A FAIR data steward guides teams in organising, storing, and describing data to meet the FAIR principles, ensuring research data can be understood and reused, making science more efficient and transparent.
+> {{ current_step.summary }}

 ## Short description
 Proper data stewardship ensures research data is Findable, Accessible, Interoperable and Reusable (FAIR) in the long term through data management, archiving and reuse.
 Creating FAIR data requires attention from the planning phase of a study to its lifelong maintenance.
 Hence, according to FAIRification models such as [FAIRopoly](https://www.ejprarediseases.org/fairopoly/) and [A Generic Workflow for the Data FAIRification Process](https://direct.mit.edu/dint/article/2/1-2/56/9988/A-Generic-Workflow-for-the-Data-FAIRification), a FAIR data steward - familiar with the local environment and FAIRification - should guide this process.
 This role can be filled by a trained team member or by using existing central support services within organisation or national initiatives such as Health-RI.